Budget 2025 - what it means for drivers

 You can read about the Government’s intentions for the pence per mile tax on electric cars in this document: Consultation on the Introduction of Electric Vehicle Excise Duty (eVED).

 Russell Hayes’ early career was 14 years of motoring journalism in print (for What Car?), television (for Top Gear), as well as online.
-Since 2007 he has authored 11 motoring history books on subjects including TVR, the Earls Court Motor Show, the Volkswagen Golf and the original Aston Martin V8 – see Russell Hayes on Amazon.
-However, he’s not forgotten how to be a motoring journalist and now writes for UK consumer motoring sites and an American classic car magazine – not to mention Broker News.
+Since 2007 he has authored 12 motoring history books on subjects including TVR, the Earls Court Motor Show, the Volkswagen Golf and Aston Martin – see Russell Hayes on Amazon.
+However, he’s not forgotten how to be a motoring journalist and now writes for UK consumer motoring sites – not to mention Broker News.
 When he’s not writing, Russell can be found in the cinema or planning his next travel adventure.